 Some websites where you can find online appraisals are:

-Tips for Choosing and Appraiser
+Tips for Choosing the Right Appraiser for You

-- Ask at banks, insurance companies, antique auctions, and antique stores for the names of recommended appraisers.
+- Ask for recommendations - Ask at banks, insurance companies, antique auctions, and antique stores for the names of recommended appraisers.